 I’m a pretty positive guy and I’m all in favor of positive thinking, but I cringe whenever I hear those words.

 First of all, telling someone to be positive has never transformed anyone into actually being positive.
 I’ve yet to hear someone respond, “You’re absolutely right.
 I’ve never thought about being positive, but now that you mention it, I see the wisdom in it.
 I will become positive and change my outlook on life.”
 That just doesn’t happen, at least not in my world.

-My real concern is for people with cancer who may blame themselves for not being positive enough.
+My real concern is for people with cancer who blame themselves for not being positive enough.
 How does one make sense of a recurrence if positive thinking is supposed to help?
-I hope no one sees their recurrence as the result of not thinking enough positive thoughts.
+I hope no one sees their recurrence as a result of not thinking enough positive thoughts.
 People with cancer don’t need another reason to beat themselves up.